pfeeyatko/midi-synth/README.md

 ### Devices

-MIDI compatible devices which are connected will be selectable from the input options.
-The default device for input is the virtual keyboard.
+MIDI compatible devices that are connected will be selectable from the input options.
+The default device selected for input is the virtual keyboard.

 ### Functions